lread/test-doc-blocks/doc/example.md

 CommonMark test-doc-blocks Example
 ==========

 Test-doc-blocks will find Clojure source code blocks in your docstrings and `.md` files and generate tests for them.

 You tell test-doc-blocks which files to scan on the [command line](/01-user-guide.adoc#command-line).

 The Basics
 --
-A test is generated for each Clojure code block.
+Test-doc-blocks generates a test for each Clojure code block.
 An example of a CommonMark Clojure code block:
 ~~~markdown
 ```Clojure
 ;; Some valid Clojure code here
 ```
 ~~~

-Here we used `Clojure` as the code block language, but all code blocks with with a (case insensitive) language of `clj` `cljs` `cljc` or starting with `Clojure` are recognized as Clojure code blocks.
+Here we used `Clojure` as the code block language, but all code blocks with a (case insensitive) language of `clj` `cljs` `cljc` or starting with `Clojure` are recognized as Clojure code blocks.

-Within your Clojure code blocks, assertions are automatically generated for:
+Within your Clojure code blocks, test-doc-blocks automatically generates assertions for:

 - REPL session style prompts: